 We sew the strips directly onto our batting which gives the quilt a nice firm foundation.

-This one was finished by ditch stitching in the seam lines, but you can free motion quilt if you prefer.
+The one in this tutorial was finished by ditch stitching in the seam lines, but you can free-motion quilt if you prefer.
 Whichever method you use, your string quilt will look just gorgeous.

 - Batting – Decide on the size of your blocks and cut a piece of batting slightly wider all round than what you want your finished square to be.
 You can trim your block once you finish adding the strips.

 - I made my squares 10″, so I cut my batting at 11″ to allow for trimming and straightening of the block.